-The Twenty-First Century War Against Judgment: The Loser is Not Only The Individual, But Society Collectively.
+The Twenty-First Century War on Judgment: The Loser is Not Only The Individual, But Society Collectively.

 By Deacon Frederick Bartels